thefactor82/wsl-start-script/README.md

 `start`

-will list folders under the Sources directory set in the variable "base_dir" and will enable ansible9.2.0 virtualenv (default set in the variable "base_ansible")
+will list folders under the Sources directory set in the variable "base_dir" and will enable ansible9.2.0 virtualenv (default set in the variable "base_ansible") only if ansible.cfg file is found in the directory.

 `start X.X.X`

-will list folders under the Sources directory set in the variable "base_dir" and will enable ansibleX.X.X virtualenv.
+will list folders under the Sources directory set in the variable "base_dir" and will enable ansibleX.X.X virtualenv only if ansible.cfg file is found in the directory.